Warrawee railway station

 Warrawee railway station is a suburban railway station located on the North Shore line, serving the Sydney suburb of Warrawee.
-It is served by Sydney Trains T1 North Shore line services.
+It is served by Sydney Trains T1 North Shore & Western Line services.

 History

 Warrawee station opened on 1 August 1900.
 It was named after an Aboriginal word which means "stop here".
 It was suggested to the late Mr. Remington (who was largely responsible for securing it) by Mr. J. G. Edwards.
 A new footbridge was installed in 1977, which had a steel roof added in 1995 for weather protection.
 In 2009, the platforms were repaired and resurfaced.

-In August 2020 the station was upgraded and a lift was installed.
+In August of 2020, Warrawee Station received a major renovation including the addition of an elevator from concourse to the platforms as part of the transport access program.
+This greatly improved access to the station.